pla10/Shelfino_ROS2/projects/README.md

 In any case, for the delivery you will have to provide an archive containing the code.
 Obviously no pre-compiled files nor executable will be taken into consideration.

 You should send the archive and the pdf to me as an email and wait for my ACK on the reception of the email.
 Also, in the email you should state the group components, and a name for the group (if you have chosen one).

+# Other useful information

+- You can use any C++ standard from C++14 and above.
+Mind though that the last standard for which ROS2 has complete support is C++17, while for above stanrdard there may be problems when compiling.
+- AFAIC, using Nav2 FollowPath is the best course of actions.
+In this case, you should create your path using Dubins, split it in segments with the same lengths and then make a request to the Nav2 FollowPat action server to follow the points that you passed.
+The only part of this that is implemented is the Nav2 FollowPath server, but both the Dubins planner and the action client must be coded by you.

 # TODOs on my end